bubkoo/html-to-image/README.md

 Width and height in pixels to be applied to node before rendering.

+### canvasWidth, canvasHeight

+Allows to scale the canva's size including the elements inside to a given width and height (in pixels).

 ### style

 An object whose properties to be copied to node's style before rendering.
 You might want to check [this reference](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) for JavaScript names of CSS properties.